maltaweel/Multi_Sentiment_Analysis/README.md

 <b>Data Folders</b>

 Input data should be placed in the /modified folder.
+The data there now are a sample.

 <b>Output Results</b>